fgerick/4dearth/content/_index.md

 ---

-This is the project website.
+This is the 4D Earth Core + project website.